dsj7419/python-learning-by-projects/README.md

 12. **[Final Project](12-final-project/README.md)**
     - Integrating Learned Concepts
-    - *Project: Full-Stack Web Application*
+    - *Automated Report Generation and Distribution System*

 ## How to Use This Repository